hao540137644/algorithms/readme.txt

-The folder of algorithms contains some common programs in projects.
+The folder of algorithms contains some common programs in project implementation.